-An SSL (Secure Socket Layer) Certificate is highly recommended with the implementaton of an online store.
+An SSL (Secure Socket Layer) Certificate is highly recommended with the implementation of an online store.
 These certificates provide the store with an extra layer of security when site users interact with the website.
-SSL certificates will provide an online store with a https:// url and a site seal stating that the store is secure.
+SSL certificates will provide an online store with an https:// URL and a site seal stating that the store is secure.

 When it comes to e-Commerce, WTI will work with you to ensure that your online store works to enhance your business.